 The PHP Compatibility Checker has a status indicator:

 - A green status confirms that the website is compatible and you may safely proceed with the upgrade

 - If the tool is not able to determine with certainty that the site is compatible, the status will be orange.

 For more information on why your website may not be compatible, select Download CSV Report to generate a compatibility report.
 This report can be shared with your web developer.

-If you are running any of the following versions of these popular CMSes, in most cases, it should be safe to upgrade to PHP 7.2:
+If you are running any of the following versions of these popular CMSes, in most cases, it should be safe to upgrade your PHP version:

 WordPress 5.2 (or above)

 Joomla!
 3.9.6 (or above)

 Note: You would need to ensure that any plugins you are using are compatible with the latest PHP version.
 Please refer to the compatibility report for more detail.